WetDogWeather/TerrierWeb/doc/Terrier.md

 ### terrierModule.variableLevelsForStack(dataType) ⇒ <code>Array.string</code>
 <p>Search through the stack contents and return all the various levels for a given
 variable.
 For example you might pass in 'temperature' and get back ['sfc','10m','152m'].
-The actual list depends on your stack and data.</p>
+The actual list depends on your stack and data and you need to have already called fetchStackContents() at least once.</p>

 **Kind**: instance method of [<code>TerrierModule</code>](#TerrierModule)
 **Returns**: <code>Array.string</code> - <p>Levels supported for the data type</p>